James van Riemsdyk Game Preview: Bruins vs. Wild

 van Riemsdyk Season Stats Insights

-- van Riemsdyk has averaged 13:30 of ice time this season (with a plus-minus rating of +4).
+- van Riemsdyk has averaged 13:29 of ice time this season (with a plus-minus of +4).

-- van Riemsdyk has scored a goal in five of 28 games this year, netting multiple goals in one of them.
+- van Riemsdyk has netted a goal in a game five times this season in 30 games played, including multiple goals once.

-- van Riemsdyk has a point in 14 games this season (out of 28), including multiple points five times.
+- van Riemsdyk has a point in 15 of 30 games this season, with multiple points in five of them.

-- In 11 of 28 games this year, van Riemsdyk has had an assist, including two games with multiple assists.
+- van Riemsdyk has an assist in 12 of 30 games so far this year, with multiple assists in two of them.

-- The implied probability is 44.4% that van Riemsdyk goes over his points prop total based on the odds.
+- van Riemsdyk's implied probability to go over his point total is 44.4% based on the odds.

-- van Riemsdyk has an implied probability of 30.8% of going over his assist prop bet, based on the odds.
+- There is a 29.4% chance of van Riemsdyk having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.